pnandhana/PixelArtCanvas/README.md

 ACKNOWLEDGEMENT
 I implemented this program inspired by the figma design of a pixel art canvas created by the youtube channel named "sketch together".
-This is the first program I'm implementing from scratch based on my every bit of knowledge in js,css and html, so I do believe it is not perfect and do have some flaws., will develop this in to a better project in the future.
+Since this is my first program created entirely from scratch using my every ounce of knowledge in js,css and html, It may not be the complex program out there, and do contain flaws, will develop this in to a better project in the future.
 Thank you.